ZephVanIterson/SDG-Classifier/README.md

-This project uses different Machine Learningt models to classify Open Source projects for social good (OSS4SG) based on the UN's Sustainable Development Goals (SDG)
+This project uses several Machine Learningt models to classify Open Source Projects for Social Good (OSS4SG) based on the UN's Sustainable Development Goals (SDGs).